PSGitHubUser1/Debian-Essentials/README.md

 <img src="https://github.com/PSGitHubUser1/Debian-Essentials/assets/90406016/6d6cb953-24ea-406d-8e34-927a431262ee" alt="deai_title" width="290" height="120">

-### This scripts aims to install 'minimal' apps which should be WITH the distro itself.
+### This scripts aims to install terminal programs which should be WITH the distro itself.
+### And are really handy & instant.

 ### ⚠ IT AUTO-REBOOTS THE SYSTEM ⚠